Reflecting Upon Irreducible Mind

 At

-body or not.
-And actually I do not conclude that consciousness comes along
+the body or not.
+And actually I do not conclude that consciousness comes

-with the bandwagon (i.e. I am not taking sides).
-What I am pointing out it
+along with the bandwagon (i.e. I am not taking sides).
+What I am pointing

-that the very problem that bedevils materialism seems to me to be bedeveling
+out it that the very problem that bedevils materialism seems to me to be

-Myers' views as described by the authors of Irreducible Mind.
+bedeveling Myers' views as described by the authors of Irreducible

+Mind.
 They are not showing any account for the shifting of consciousness.
-In sum,

 It's